mushcatshiro/CS-basics/Software Engineering/aws/ahm.md

 The logs are encrypted by default, KMS-based encryption with custom keys is also possible.
-Sources for CloudWatch Logs including CW Logs SDK, CloudWatch Logs Agent and CloudWatch Unified Agent (to be deprecated).
+Sources for CloudWatch Logs including CW Logs SDK, CloudWatch Logs Agent (to be deprecated) and CloudWatch Unified Agent.
 Elastic Beanstalk's containers log collection, AWS lambda's function log, VPC logs, CloudTrail (optional filter) logs, R53 DNS query logs and etc are sent to CloudWatch Logs.
 Logs in CW Logs can be queried using CloudWatch Logs Insights for data